Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 - Fractional shares via Stocks by the Slice

-- Full IRA suite (Traditional, Roth, SEP, SIMPLE)
+- Full IRA selection (Traditional, Roth, SEP, SIMPLE)

-- Excellent research tools (Morningstar and S&P reports included free)
+- Free research tools (Morningstar and S&P reports included)

 - Youth Account for teens